Merkoba/Meltdown/arguments.md

 Else it will auto-hide the tab bar when only 1 tab.

 And show the tab bar when more tabs are opened.

+---

+>no-model-icon

+Don't show the model icon.

+This is the icon on the top right that reflect model status.

+---

+>no-more-button

+Don't show the More button at the right of the buttons frame.